neuaa/opensand-docker/README.md

         OR
         - using the following command : ./opensand-docker --simulation-change -d 150 -fbw 100
         This command will set the delay to 150ms (by default 125ms) and the forward bandwidth to 100MHz (by default 50MHz)

+**Current simulation OpenSAND entities are listed with the following command :**

+         ./opensand-docker --list-simulation

 **Running containers are listed with :**